-Haas has always asked a large number of questions.
+Haas has always asked a large number of questions and (lucky for me), they have not changed so much from last year.
 I have taken the questions from the website:

 - Tell us about your most significant accomplishment.
 (250 word maximum)

 - At Haas, we value innovation and creativity.
-Describe an innovative solution you have created to address a specific challenge.
+Describe a time when you created positive change in a group or an organization.
 (250 word maximum)

 - What steps have you taken to learn about the Berkeley MBA program, and what factors have influenced your decision to apply?
 (250 word maximum)